G2Jose/StocksAPI/README.md

 # StocksAPI
 An API that fetches stock quotes.
 The API works by scraping google to find the relevant information.
+All prices are currently shown in Canadian Dollars (CAD).

 Requests can be sent in the form: `http://domain.com:443/scrape?q=aapl`.
 A working example can be found at `http://georgejose.com:443/scrape?q=aapl`, where `aapl` is the search term.